 Factors That Impact the Cost of Emergency Dental Care

-From a throbbing toothache to a knocked out tooth, there many different types of dental emergencies.
+From a throbbing toothache to a knocked-out tooth, there are many different types of dental emergencies.
 Because every case is different, there is no one-size-fits-all cost to emergency dental treatment.
 Here are some of the various factors that can contribute to the cost of treating a dental emergency:

 - The severity of the injury or infection

 - The type of treatment your situation requires

 - The cost of living where you are seeking emergency care